 Construction Project Manager

-Mike Miller manages our Home Repair and Preservation Program projects and is busy assisting us for an upcoming home build later this year using his extensive experience in overseeing repair and construction projects.
+Mike Miller manages our Home Build and Home Repair and Preservation Program projects and is busy assisting us for an upcoming home build later this year using his extensive experience in overseeing repair and construction projects.
 An OSU graduate in Geology, he enjoys rock hounding, hunting, fishing, and spending time with family.

 Jennifer Puccio is responsible for the overall documentation and training operations for programs in the organization.
 This includes developing industry standard documentation and DEI practices, policy and procedure writing, business process workflows, grant writing, web design and social media, content management, and promotional campaigns.
-A graduate of UC Davis, when Jennifer is not helping local businesses with grants and content management for her business, she enjoys exploring Oregon, hiking, kayaking, and home DIY projects.
+A graduate of UC Davis, when Jennifer is not helping local businesses with her grants and content management business, she enjoys exploring Oregon, hiking, kayaking, and home DIY projects.

 Michael Hill is serving his first term as Chair, bringing financial and business experience with boards, for profit, and non profit organizations.
 He is volunteering on the Partner Family Selection and Finance committees and looks forward to serving new homeowners in the community.

 Arlene Pavlisick is serving her second three-year term as secretary.
 She is an executive assistant and project manager with the Oregon Department of Corrections.
 Arlene serves on the Partner Family Selection committee and enjoys singing with the Lebanon Community Chorus, gardening, and writing.
 An active member of Christ Community Lutheran Church, she serves on the education and mission committees, teaches children's church, and serves as a church elder.